-- 100% weight to paid losses with LDFs based on the latest five years ("Paid 5") - 100% weight to paid losses with LDFs based on the latest three years ("Paid 3") - 100% weight to "paid plus case" losses with LDFs based on the latest five years excluding the highest and lowest years ("Paid+Case 5 XHL")

-- 100% weight to "paid plus case" losses with LDFs based on the latest five years ("Paid+Case 5") - 100% weight to "paid plus case" losses with LDFs based on the latest three years ("Paid+Case 3") - 50% weight to Paid 5 and 50% weight to Paid+Case 5 - 50% weight to Paid 3 and 50% weight to Paid+Case 3 - 50% weight to Paid 5 XHL and 50% weight to Paid+Case 5 XHL
+- 100% weight to paid losses with LDFs based on the latest five years ("Paid 5") - 100% weight to paid losses with LDFs based on the latest three years ("Paid 3") - 100% weight to "paid plus case" losses with LDFs based on the latest five years excluding the highest and lowest years ("Paid+Case 5 XHL") - 100% weight to "paid plus case" losses with LDFs based on the latest five years ("Paid+Case 5") - 100% weight to "paid plus case" losses with LDFs based on the latest three years ("Paid+Case 3") - 50% weight to Paid 5 and 50% weight to Paid+Case 5 - 50% weight to Paid 3 and 50% weight to Paid+Case 3 - 50% weight to Paid 5 XHL and 50% weight to Paid+Case 5 XHL

 Table 6 summarizes NCCI's original and alternative indications for the current filing.
 The table also shows the differential between the original and alternative indications.
-NCCI's selected methodology (i.e., original indication) is the lowest of any other tested methods.
-In recent prior filings, the selected methodology usually produces an indication that falls in the middle of the tested alternative indications.
-However, NCCI's selected methodology is consistent with the approved methodology in last year's filing.
+NCCI's selected methodology (i.e., original indication) is the lowest of all of these tested methods, which also occurred in last year's filing.
+Prior to last year's filing, the selected methodology usually produced an indication that fell in the middle of the tested alternative indications.
+However, NCCI's selected methodology is consistent with the approved methodology in recent filings.
 Based on our review of this data and information, we believe that NCCI's selected methodology is reasonable at this time.